Data Protection Policy

 • ensure wherever possible data is kept up to date

-• co-operate fully with the ico or other supervisory authority
+• co-operate fully with the ICO or other supervisory authority

 • ensure the security of the processing